Makktu/new-library/README.md

 One of the main objects of this is to learn more about JS Objects and Prototypes, so I will be paying attention to that as well.

 13-Aug-2021: Got the Edit function working, but my solution is terrible.
 'Making it work' through artifical brute force instead of writing proper clean code.

+17 Aug 2021: THE THIRD ATTEMPT (and final one).
+New branch.